Should you buy the Fitbit Versa 3 or the Samsung Galaxy Watch Active 2?

 |✔️

-You'll enjoy an extra day of battery life for an impressive total of 6+ days.
+You'll enjoy an extra day of battery life for an impressive total of six days.
 Fitbit has also introduced a handy fast charging feature, which is especially useful when you're in a hurry.
 You can place your Fitbit Versa 3 on the charger and get a full day of battery life in under 15 minutes.

 The Fitbit Versa 3 boasts improved heart-rate monitoring with new PurePulse 2.0 technology.

-As far as fitness features go, this model also comes with the company's brand new Active Zone Minutes feature.
+As far as fitness features go, this model also comes with the company's Active Zone Minutes feature.
 Your smartwatch will alert you when you've reached your personalized target heart rate zone during a workout.
 The Fitbit Versa 3 boasts improved heart-rate monitoring with new PurePulse 2.0 technology.

-You can also look forward to additional voice assistant options this time around.
-You'll still have Amazon Alexa, but Google Assistant makes an appearance as well.
+You can also look forward to additional voice assistant options.
+You'll still have Amazon Alexa, but Google Assistant also makes an appearance.
 What's more, you'll have both a built-in microphone and speaker on your watch.
 This means you can hear the voice assistant responses and take Bluetooth calls on your wrist.
+You'll have peace of mind knowing that the Versa 3 is easily one of the best Fitbit wearables on the market.

 The Samsung Galaxy Watch Active 2 provides a premium experience

-The Samsung Galaxy Watch Active 2 isn't quite as new as the Fitbit Versa 3, but it's still one of the best options on the market right now.
+The Samsung Galaxy Watch Active 2 isn't quite as new as the Fitbit Versa 3, but it's still one of the best options on the market for several reasons.
 You'll have the usual features, including onboard GPS, health/fitness tracking, heart-rate monitoring, sleep tracking, and Samsung Pay.
-There are also some bonus features that make it even more appealing.
+You'll enjoy some bonus features that make this Samsung smartwatch even more appealing.

 One of the most attractive things about this watch is the design.
-It's sleek and stylish, so it's not painfully obvious that you're rocking a smartwatch.
+It's sleek and stylish, so it's not painfully obvious that you're wearing a smartwatch.
 There are two size options: 40mm and 44mm.
 The larger model is ideal if you have a larger wrist or if you want a larger display area at 1.4 inches.
 The smaller model has a 1.2-inch display.
 You can also decide whether you want a standard aluminum case or a more premium stainless steel one.
-Both models offer interchangeable bands.
+The Samsung Galaxy Watch Active 2 bands are interchangeable, too.

 The Galaxy Watch Active 2 can give you a blood pressure reading.